Catalyze the intellectual, social and economic development of our communities

-• The Imhotep’s Legacy Academy (ILA) programs foster interest in STEM among students of African heritage in Grades 6 to 12 and continues its growing influence with 450 participants in 2017/2018 so far.
-It has increased enrolment in after-school, FIRST Lego League and tutoring programs.
-ILA has started a new coding program involving 18 students.
-At least 30 ILA graduates are students at Dalhousie with at least 29 other ILA graduates enrolled at other universities and colleges.
+- The Imhotep’s Legacy Academy (ILA) programs foster interest in science, technology, engineering and mathematics (STEM) among students of African heritage in Grades 6 to 12 and continues its growing influence, with over 1,484 students reached in 2018/2019 and increased enrolment in after-school and tutoring programs; at least 39 ILA high school graduates have been students at Dalhousie with at least 38 other ILA graduates enrolled at other universities and colleges; on average, 87% of ILA students graduating high school are in STEM studies

-• 1 U SPORTS Community Service Award winner recognized as an exceptional student for efforts in combining athletics, academics and community service
+- Angus MacIntosh (Cross Country) recognized as AUS Community Service Award winner for efforts in combining athletics, academics and community service

 - 275 student varsity athletes invested over 4,000 hours of volunteer service to a variety of community groups in 2018/2019